GigabyteBlender/AI-ChatBot-Template/README.md

 - Use Shift+Enter for multi-line messages
 - Toggle the sidebar using the button on the left
 - Start new conversations with the "New Chat" button
+- Log in to access your chats from any device

 ### Settings
 Access settings by clicking the gear icon to: